ibarwick/firebird_fdw/README.md

     'column_name':
         The Firebird column name (not case-sensitive).

-    'updatable':
-        Boolean value indicating whether the foreign server as a whole, or an individual table, is updatable.
-Default is true.
-Note that table-level settings override server-level settings.

     'disable_pushdowns':
         Turns off pushdowns of WHERE clause elements to Firebird.
 Useful mainly for debugging and benchmarking.

+    'updatable':
+        Boolean value indicating whether the table  is updatable.
+Default is `true`.
+        Note that this overrides the server-level setting.

 Note that while PostgreSQL allows a foreign table to be defined without any columns, `firebird_fdw`  will raise an error as soon as any operations are carried out on it.

+### IMPORT FOREIGN SCHEMA options

+`firebird_fdw` supports `IMPORT FOREIGN SCHEMA` (when running with PostgreSQL 9.5 or later), with the following options:

+    'import_not_null':
+        Determines whether column `NOT NULL` constraints are included in the definitions of foreign tables imported from a Firebid server.
+The default is `true`.

+    'import_views':
+        Determines whether Firebird views are imported as foreign tables.
+The default is `true`.

+    'verbose':
+        Logs the name of each table or view being imported at log level `INFO`.

 Examples